RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
 374.42 (xx-xxx-2014)
+   - NEW: Merged with Asus's 374_5656 GPL.
    - NEW: Added Comodo Secure DNS to supported DNSFilter services
    - FIXED: Download2 folder wasn't selectable anymore on the Media Server page.
    - FIXED: Pass correct valid and preferred lifetime to radvd when using DHCPv6-PD (Patch by pinwing)
-   - CHANGED: Removed Norton Connect Safe which seems to be discontinued (their website has disappeared).
-Users should switch to either OpenDNS or OpenDNS Family Shield.
+   - FIXED: IPv6 connectivity could be lost after 1-2 hours due to the time shift caused by NTP at boot time (Patch by pinwing)
+   - FIXED: Build system would sometime try to use the local system's header/libs - use a pkg-config wrapper to avoid this issue (Patch by ppuryear)
+   - FIXED: Erratic 5G led blinking behaviour as the watchdog's software- based blinking was constantly writing to the wireless chip's registers for led control.
+(AC68)
-   - CHANGED: Make the router use dnsmasq for local resolution rather than always using the ISP DNS.
+   - CHANGED: Make the router use dnsmasq for internal name resolution rather than directly using the WAN DNS.
-   - CHANGED: Upgraded OpenVPN to 2.3.3.
+   - CHANGED: Upgraded OpenVPN to 2.3.4.
    - CHANGED: Upgraded miniupnpd to 1.8.20140422 (PCP-related fixes)